LyzrCore/lyzr-crawl/CONTRIBUTING.md

-# Contributing to Web Crawler API
+# Contributing to Lyzr Crawl

-First off, thank you for considering contributing to Web Crawler API!
+First off, thank you for considering contributing to Lyzr Crawl!
 It's people like you that make this project such a great tool.

 ## Code of Conduct